This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 The British pilot had taken a moment to try and recognize himself with the weapon’s controls while flying over the ocean.
 There was no way to be sure what he was going to happen until he tried it, but there was no more time for hesitation.
 With the German pilot in his sights, the British pilot pulled the trigger on what he hoped was a weapon.

-Machine gun erupted from the front of the plane, and a line of explosive rounds cut one of the German’s plane wings off like it was paper.
+Machine gun fire erupted from the front of the plane, and a line of explosive rounds cut one of the German’s plane wings off like it was paper.
 The German plane fell from the sky in a tail spin, and the British pilot flew past.

 Checking over his shoulder, he watched the plane plummet from the sky.
 The British pilot breathed a sigh of relief and looked forward, knowing the bomb would never reach its destination.
 He slowed down his plane and circled around to investigate, waiting to see the German hit the ground.